Davis8988/Offline-Python-Packager/README.md

 python3 main.py --export_packages
 ```
 Your packages will be waiting at: `./exported_packages`.
-Move that dir to your offline env, and install the exported packages by executing:
+Copy **exported_packages** dir to your offline env, and install the exported packages by executing:
 ```python
 python3 main.py --import_packages
 ```
-You can export specific packages and then install them:
+You can export **specific packages** and then install them:
 ```python
 # Export
 python3 main.py --export_packages "cffi,tornado" --export_to "/opt/sources/my_packages"